ministryofjustice/security-guidance/docs/passwords.md

 ## Multi-user systems and services

-All multi-user systems and services **shall** check for redundant User IDs and accounts.
+All multi-user systems and services check for redundant User IDs and accounts.
 If necessary, remove the redundant IDs or accounts.

 The [Access Control Guide](access-control-guide.md) discusses the management and removal of accounts.